semtexzv/Prospector/README.md

     XMR Intel i5-4670K stock - 180 H/s

-Currently this is the fastest SkunkHash miner on AMD cards.
+Currently this is the fastest Signatum SkunkHash miner on AMD cards.